Amirmohammadomidi/zsh/README.md

   - Auto complete with case insenstivity.
   - use vim keys or arrow keys to move between files and directories provided by tab suggestions.
 ### Notice
-  to use optional dependancies after updating via command below and installing them please uncomment line 54 and 55 in .zshrc file located in your home folder.
+  to use optional dependancy after updating via command below and installing them please uncomment line 54 in .zshrc file located in your home folder.
 ## To make ZSH your default shell
 Execute this command :
 ```